Tick-borne encephalitis (TBE)

 What are the signs of a more severe course of disease?

-Sometimes people feel better for a while after the initial flu-like symptoms have gone away, and then the symptoms such as fever, extreme tiredness and headaches come back again a few days later.
-They may then also have other symptoms like paralysis or impaired consciousness and coordination.
-These symptoms are typically caused by an infection of the brain or meninges (the membranes lining the brain and spinal cord).
-Paralysis is usually temporary, but in rare cases it can become permanent.
-It may affect the face, arms or legs.
+Sometimes, the initial flu-like symptoms go away at first, but then return a few days later with fever, extreme tiredness and headaches.
+Other symptoms may also develop, like impaired consciousness and coordination, or paralysis (affecting the face, arms or legs).
 Problems with swallowing, vision and speech are also possible.
+These symptoms are typically caused by an of the brain or meninges (the membranes lining the brain and spinal cord).
+This is usually temporary, but in rare cases it can become permanent.

-Other European countries also have ticks that carry the virus, such as Eastern Europe – for instance, in some parts of the Czech Republic, Lithuania, Estonia and Poland.
-The risk of is also higher in some parts of Austria, Hungary, Croatia, Sweden and Finland.
-The TBE is extremely rare in Italy, France, Norway and Denmark.
-Countries that have no ticks with TBE or practically none include Great Britain, Greece, Spain and the Benelux states (Belgium, Netherlands and Luxembourg).
+Ticks with TBE are also found in other countries.
+That is the case in Eastern Europe, for example in certain regions of the Czech Republic, Lithuania, Estonia and Poland.
+The risk of is also higher in some parts of Austria, Sweden, Norway and Finland.
+The TBE virus is extremely rare in Italy, France, Hungary and Croatia.
+Countries that have no ticks with TBE or practically none include Great Britain, Denmark, Greece, Spain and the Benelux states (Belgium, Netherlands and Luxembourg).

 When might it be a good idea to have a TBE vaccine?

-The German Standing Committee on Vaccination advises people who live in a high-risk area and spend a lot of time outdoors to get vaccinated.
+TBE can prevented by .
+The German Standing Committee on Vaccination (Ständige Impfkommission, STIKO) recommends having a TBE vaccine if you spend a lot of time outdoors in a high-risk area for TBE.
 Statutory health insurers in Germany cover the cost of the for people who live in “TBE risk areas.”
 If you are planning to travel to a higher-risk area, contact your health insurance fund beforehand to find out whether they will pay for the vaccine.

 The of people in certain professions, such as agriculture and forestry, is paid for by their employer.